SarahFrench/terraform-provider-google-release-cli/README.md

 It's possible to use a combination of flags and interactive prompts, and the tool will print to the terminal to let you know which is used.

-## This CLI replaces the need to run bash
+## This CLI replaces the need to run bash commands when releasing a new version of the Google provider.

 The Google provider's [release process is documented here]([https://github.com/hashicorp/terraform-provider-google/wiki/Release-Process](https://github.com/hashicorp/terraform-provider-google/wiki/Release-Process#on-wednesday)) as a large amount of bash: